Skip to content

 Like

 “Life” is often a term used in the South of Ireland.
 You will hear this said a lot in Cork.
-Typically you would hear the word “like” used to describe feelings towards something or someone or to show similarity.
-In Ireland “like” is more often used as a filler word, instead of pausing to think of what to say next, many Irish people will say “like” instead, either in the middle of a sentence or sentences or at the end of one.
-For example, you may hear “Do you know what I mean like?”
+Typically, you would listen to the word “like” used to describe feelings towards something or someone or to show similarity.
+In Ireland, “like” is more often used as a filler word; instead of pausing to think of what to say next, many Irish people will say “like” instead, either in the middle of a sentence or sentences or at the end of one.
+For example, you may hear, “Do you know what I mean like?”

 Well